VEZT: Adherens junctions

-Role in Blastocyst Morphogenesis
+Blastocyst morphogenesis

 The morphogenesis of a blastocyst is dependent on the formation of the trophectoderm, the first epithelial layer.
 Like all other epithelium, the trophectoderm is composed of polarised cells with highly specialised adhesion complexes along the lateral sides of the cells.
 This layer of cells is vital in the implantation of the embryo to the uterus and gives rise to majority of the extra-embryonic tissues.
 In order for the proper physiological function of these cells and ultimately the proper development of the embryo, the adherens junctions between them must be properly developed.
 VEZT codes for the protein vezatin which is an essential protein in the regulation and maintenance of these adherens junctions.
 However, most genes and subsequent protein release are determined by the combination of paternal and maternal DNA mixing.
 In the case of the early embryo, especially before compaction has started to occur, majority of the control is via the maternal genome.
 Vezatin has been shown to appear in the mouse blastocyst as early as the 2-cell stage, suggesting that this protein is in fact under the maternal genome control.
 Two isoforms of the protein however are evidenced later on at the 8-cell stage, suggesting that now the gene is under the control of the embryo itself.
 Furthermore, expression of vezatin has been shown to be linked with that of E-cadherin.
 Disruption of vezatin synthesis in the early embryo not only leads to lack of adherens junction formation, but also results in a strong reduction of E-cadherin protein present.
 Vezatin itself could be involved in the regulation of the transcription of E-cadherin as it is seen within the nucleus of early embryonic cells.
 Whilst there are several transcription factors that are associated with the repression of E-cadherin, it is unknown which is the novel target that is engaged when vezatin is also inhibited.